MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/get-channel-integration-framework.md

   - "dyn365-developer"
 ---

-# How to get Dynamics 365 Channel Integration Framework version 2.0
+# How to get Dynamics 365 Channel Integration Framework 2.0

 Dynamics 365 Channel Integration Framework version 2.0 is available with Customer Service Workspace and Omnichannel for Customer Service.